bjbr-dev/PeregrineDb/documentation/DeleteRange.md

 ## DeleteRange<TEntity>(conditions)
 Deletes the entities in the table which match the given conditions.

 :warning: For safety, the conditions parameter must contain a "WHERE" clause.
 If you don't want a "WHERE" clause, then you must use `DeleteAll<TEntity>`

 ## DeleteAll<TEntity>(conditions)
 Deletes all entities in the table.

-:note: This performs a SQL Delete statement not a TRUNCATE statement
+:memo: This performs a SQL Delete statement not a TRUNCATE statement

 ### Examples
 Given the POCO class: